ATS Optimization: Making Your Resume Machine-Readable

 Use Standard Section Headers

 ATS software looks for common section titles.
-Use these standard headers:
+The recomended approach is to stick with these standard headers:

 Recommended Headers: